trevorbox/azdo-agent/README.md

 sys     0m2.467s
 ```

-This demonstrated a significant difference in time to build by using the cached image layers in storage pvc.
+This demonstrated a significant difference in time to build by using the cached image layers in storage pvc compared to the first run.

 # test local